-The following description of our capital stock and certain provisions of our certificate of incorporation and by-laws is a summary and is qualified in its entirety by the provisions of our certificate of incorporation and by-laws.
+The following description of our capital stock and certain provisions of our certificate of incorporation and bylaws is a summary and is qualified in its entirety by the provisions of our certificate of incorporation and bylaws.

-Pursuant to our certificate of incorporation, we are authorized to issue 50,000,000 shares of common stock, par value \$.01 per share, and 5,000,000 shares of preferred stock, each with a par value \$.01 per share.
+Under our certificate of incorporation, we are authorized to issue 125,000,000 shares of common stock, par value \$.01 per share, and 5,000,000 shares of preferred stock, each with a par value \$.01 per share.
 As of March 31, 2001, 25,185,314 shares of common stock were outstanding and 284,412 shares of Series A preferred stock were outstanding.
 No other series of preferred stock is outstanding.
-On March 20, 2001, our board of directors adopted a resolution to amend our certificate of incorporation to increase the number of authorized shares of common stock to 125,000,000.
-This amendment will be considered by our stockholders at our 2001 annual meeting to be held on May 15, 2001.